 Book Critiques (2)

-The student will complete a 5–6-page book critique of the Sanders and Henderson texts.
+The student will complete a 5–6-page book critique of the Nance and Sanders texts.
+(MLO: A, B)

 Personal Leadership Profile